Click here to view the Messiah University events calendar.

 Schedule early: This will help you get the space best suited for your event and give you time to plan it thoroughly.

 Academic classes have first priority on all spaces.
-Although you may have scheduled your room in advance, you may be bumped from a location because of a regularly schedule academic class.
+Although you may have scheduled your room in advance, you may be bumped from a location because of a regularly scheduled academic class or class final.

 Fill out forms carefully: Incomplete information will only delay processing your request.